Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/using-project-griffon/assurance-user-access.md

-#Assurance User Access
+# User Access

+{% hint style="success" %}
+## Project Griffon will be Assurance!
+We're pleased to annouce that Project Griffon will be generally available to all Adobe Experience Cloud customers as Assurance.
+To learn more about this transistion see [here]().

 {% hint style="warning" %}
 ## User Access Is Changing

-We're pleased to announce that we are preparing to make Project Griffon generally available to all Adobe Experience Cloud customers during October 2022.
-After that time, access to Project Griffon will be managed through the Admin Console via Adobe Experience Platform.
-Information to provide access can be found below.
+As we make the transition from beta (Project Griffon) to being generally available (as Assurance) to all Adobe Experience Cloud customers - access to Project Griffon / Assurance is changing!
+Access to Assurance will be managed through the [Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html)
 {% endhint %}

 ## Set Up Access

-Ask your org administrator to complete the following actions for each user that needs access to Assurance.
+To receive or to maintain uninterrupted access to Project Griffon / Assurance, ensure that the following steps are completed in Admin Console:

+{% hint style ="info" %}
+Your company's Adobe Experience Cloud administrator will be able to help and perform the following changes.
+{% endhint %}

 1. Log into the [Admin Console](https://adminconsole.adobe.com/)
 1Create a new Adobe Experience Platform product profile